DeckofAdventures/TheGame/docs/src/1_Mechanics/01_PlayerGuide_Full.md

 **For example**, when Xena attempts to jump across a chasm, the GM reveals a TC of the 8 of Clubs and a DR of 2, asking for an Athletics check.
-If the player's Athletics modifier is +1, the effective DR is now 3, and the check is ...
+If the player's Athletics modifier is +1, the EDR is now 3, and the check is ...

 1. A Critical Success if they draw the 8 of Clubs.
 They might perfectly make the jump, impressing their allies, and catch a glimpse of something important in the